 This section addresses, from a traffic perspective, the feasibility of implementation of the Program improvement components in distinct projects and staggered implementation of these projects over time in a yet-to-be determined order.
-This Independent Utility analysis focuses on the project limits between Interchange 14 and Interchange 14A.
+This Independent Utility analysis focuses on the Project limits between Interchange 14 and Interchange 14A.

-The concept of Independent Utility is utilized in this assessment to determine whether a project serves a distinct need independent of the adjacent component.
-A project is considered to have independent utility if it meets the following conditions.
+The concept of Independent Utility is utilized in this assessment to determine whether a project serves a distinct need independent of any adjacent component.
+A project is considered to have independent utility if it meets the following conditions:

-- It has logical termini with a defined broad scope between the termini (i.e., from one interchange to another or to a toll plaza). - It would be usable and have a benefit to justify the expenditure independent of adjacent projects. - It does not preclude or require specific options to be considered in adjacent projects.
+- It has logical termini with a defined broad scope between the termini (i.e., from one interchange to another or to a toll plaza). - It would be usable and have a benefit to justify the expenditure independent of adjacent projects. - It does not preclude, require or force specific actions or options to be considered in adjacent projects.

-Projects that do not adversely impact adjacent roadway links such that an acceptable operation (i.e. LOS D or better) would become an unacceptable operation (i.e. LOS E or worse) can be considered to have independent utility, even if the operation degrades within the acceptable or unacceptable range.
+Projects that do not adversely impact adjacent roadway links such that an acceptable operation (i.e. LOS D or better) would become an unacceptable operation (i.e. LOS E or worse) can be considered to have independent utility, even if the operation degrades within the same (acceptable or unacceptable) LOS range.
 Portions of a multi-phase project that depend upon other phases of the project do not have independent utility.
-Phases of a project that would be constructed even if the other phases were not built can be considered as separate single and complete projects with independent utility.
+Phases of a project that could be constructed even if the other phases were not built can be considered as separate, single and complete projects with independent utility.

-Although this Program is being presented for review in its entirety, the NJTA views the Program from a planning perspective, as multiple stand-alone independent Projects.
-Each Project is capable of functioning properly and addressing a specific need independently of the others.
-Each Project has independent urgency of need in terms of operational needs and safety conditions.
-Each individual Project is neither expected to nor needs to be constructed in the order of Project numbering.
-When completed, each Project would be opened to the public and used independently of the other Projects.
-In addition, it should be noted that the completion of each Project does not require, or irretrievably commit, the NJTA to undertake or complete any of the remaining Projects.
+The NJTA views the Program from a planning perspective, as multiple stand-alone independent projects.
+Each project is capable of functioning properly and addressing a specific need independently of the others.
+Each project has independent urgency of need in terms of operational needs and safety conditions.
+Each individual project is neither expected to nor needs to be constructed in the order of project numbering.
+When completed, each project would be opened to the public and used independently of the other projects.
+In addition, it should be noted that the completion of each project does not require, force, or irretrievably commit the NJTA to undertake or complete any of the remaining projects.